• Skip to primary navigation

 Mt Sannomine Spine Trail

-A look back towards your final break spot.
+A look back towards your final break spot

 About an hour from the summit, the trail reaches a bench – a good place to take a last break before making your final push.
 Beyond, the trail follows a set of steep and narrow switchbacks climbing up to the shelter just below the summit.

 The shelter has room for around ten people to sleep comfortably (but you could certainly squeeze more).
-A pit toilet (separated from the sleeping area by a small entrance room) has also been installed (although it was smelling awful when I made my trip up – and the entire place was filled with flies).
+A pit toilet (separated from the sleeping area by a small entrance room) has also been installed (although it smelled awful when I made my trip up – and the entire place was filled with flies).

 Camping is probably a more attractive option if you plan on staying the night up here.